quicwg/ops-drafts/draft-ietf-quic-manageability.md

 also simplify troubleshooting, because none of the nodes on the network path can modify the transport layer information.

-This document provides guidance for network operations that manage of QUIC traffic.
+This document provides guidance for network operations that manage QUIC traffic.
 This includes guidance on how to interpret and utilize information that is exposed by QUIC to the network, requirements and assumptions that the QUIC design with respect to network treatment, and a description of how common